ArthurViniciusE/ArthurViniciusE/README.md

-# Hello 👋🏻
+# Hallo leute 👋🏻

 My name is Arthur Barbosa 👨🏻🇧🇷

 I'm a student of Internet Systems at the Federal Institute of Pernambuco - IFPE since 2020. 👨🏻‍🎓

-Currently i decided that i wanted to invest in the back-end development area.
-I'm studying Node.js and other technologies... 👨🏻‍💻
+Currently i work as a back-end developer focusing on integrations between systems.
+Some of the technologies i use are TypeScript, Java, NestJS, MongDB and other technologies... 👨🏻‍💻

 ### 🤖 "There are no strings on me" 🧠